DavidCks/rusty-css/README.md

 - [x] simple conversion from rust structs to inline css code
 - [ ] more reliable extraction of numeric values inside of a String
-- [ ] exporting structs as classes inside a style sheet
+- [x] exporting structs as classes inside a style sheet
     - [ ] support for queries
+    - [ ] make exporting classes less boilerplate-y
 - [ ] validating the written css code at compile time
     - [ ] automated implementation according to the css spec
 - [ ] second layer implementation of a system with strict typing